 Once the dark chocolate is melted (you might want to add ½ tablespoon milk) add the butter and the cocoa mix, whisk until smooth and set aside.

 In the double boiled add the eggs and sugar, mix well until all the sugar is dissolved.
 Keep whisking the eggs in the double boiled until the eggs are warm to the touch.
 Remove from the double boiled and keep whisking from medium to high speed until ribbon stage.

 Add the melted chocolate and cocoa powder mixture to the whipped egg, and mix until it is all uniform.

 Alternate the dry ingredients with the buttermilk, beginning with the dry ingredients and ending with the dry, add approximately half of the buttermilk at the time.

 Mixing gently just until incorporated.
 Pour the batter in a 8 inch round pan or similar size.
 Tap the pan against the counter to remove the air bubbles trapped in the batter.

 Bake in a preheated oven at 350F for approximately 30 to 40 minutes until a wooden stick comes out clean or bounced back to a gently touch on the top surface of the cake.

 I hope you get to try this simple recipe for chocolate cake during this holiday season.
-If you enjoy this recipe, you might want to check on the Chocolate Cake with Ganache and Raspberries recipe.
+If you enjoy this recipe, you might want to check on the Almond Flour Chocolate Cake recipe.